-Advice:
+Advice from a respondent:

 I might present the value as a range rather than just the number.
 Graphing can be helpful in this regard, as it allows the viewer to understand that the value is "somewhere" in the range but we can't be precise enough to name it.
 Running example: mean travel time to work by US state